Get the Recipe

 There's nothing wrong with throwing a layer cake together without any fuss, but when you want to dress it up for a party, it's worth starting with the right technique—a crumb coat.
 That's just baker-speak for a thin layer of frosting applied to the surface of a cake to act as a sealant, providing a crumb-free foundation for a second, more decorative layer.

 Center the cake on a heavy turntable and top with a cup of frosting.
 That's right, a cup.
-When physically manipulating a three dimensional object like frosting, only volume can express how much stuff is needed to cover the surface of a cake.
-So whether you've got a dense American buttercream, whipped ganache, or a light Swiss buttercream, a cup will always cover an 8-inch layer of cake to a depth of 1/4-inch (my ideal cake-to-frosting ratio).
+When you're physically manipulating a three-dimensional object, like frosting, only volume can express how much stuff is needed to cover the surface of a cake.
+So, whether you've got a dense American buttercream, whipped ganache, or a light Swiss buttercream, a cup will always cover an eight-inch layer of cake to a depth of a quarter inch (my ideal cake-to-frosting ratio).

 This post may contain links to Amazon or other partners; your purchases via these links can benefit Serious Eats.
 Read more about our affiliate linking policy.